 As independent software vendors you know that online buyers from across the globe might land in their e-stores, and you’ve probably considered if and how you can generate revenue from the Asia-Pacific (APAC) market.
-After all, this region is the center-of-gravity from a population standpoint.
+After all, Asian e-commerce market is the center-of-gravity from a population standpoint.
 Out of a global population of seven billion, roughly half live in Asia, with China and India alone contributing about 30 percent of the entire global population.

 The APAC region is rapidly becoming an important economic center as well.
 According to eMarketer, it will be responsible for a larger share of B2C e-commerce than either North America or Europe in 2013.
 As far as the IT market is concerned, Forrester estimates that $104 billion are spent on software in APAC with Japan generating the lion’s share of those sales.

 Since the APAC region hosts such a large group of online shoppers, you’ve invariably wanted to maximize your online presence there.
 The problem is that Asia is not a homogeneous place.
 Localization for your site cannot be one-size-fits-all, but must accommodate a variety of languages and payment methods used in different regions throughout the continent.

 In his observations of the network economy, Kevin Kelly notes that each new node in a network increases its value exponentially.
 When determining the potential value of a an e-commerce market, and whether it is worth localizing for, we start by noting how many Internet users a country has, especially as a percentage of that population.

 The graph below indicates that a large percentage of the population in Korea, Australia and Japan use the Internet.
 The percentage of Chinese and Indian citizens is much less than those mature markets.
 However, the overall amount of users in China and India is greater than Korea Australia and Japan.
 The graph also does not indicate the growing nature of the Chinese and Indian markets, and the vast potential they contain.